This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Common signs and symptoms include the following:

-- Pain that worsens when your child moves his leg
+- Pain that worsens when your child moves his or her leg

 - A lump, swelling, or bruise at the site of the fracture

-- Difficulty walking, lifting, or putting weight on the injured leg
+- Difficulty walking, lifting, or putting weight on the leg

 - Abnormal leg position or shape

 - Your child has increased pain in his or her leg that does not go away, even after he or she takes medicine.

 - Your child's cast gets wet or damaged.

 - Your child's leg or toes are numb.

 - Your child's skin or toenails become swollen, cold, white, or blue.